 The TICC is powered by the Arduino to which is is attached, which in turn can be powered by the USB cable from the host computer.

 The TICC software is open source and available from github.com/TAPR/TICC.
-The git repository also includes data sheets and other information on some of the hardware components.
+The repository also includes documentation, data sheets, and other information on some of the hardware components.
 The software is undergoing active development.

-The TICC system will include the TICC shield and an Arduino 2560 Mega compatible board with TICC software loaded.
-The systems will be tested for functionality prior to delivery.
+TICC systems purchased from TAPR include the TICC shield and an Arduino 2560 Mega compatible board with TICC software loaded.
+The systems are tested for functionality prior to delivery.

 The price for the TICC w/Arduino is:

 $ 190 US for members of TAPR

 $ 190 US for non-members+ shipping/handling if applicable.

 A note regarding email addresses: When checking out please use an

 @msn.com, @outlook.com.
 For some reason these domains reject email from

 ALSO There is a problem with Chrome inaccurately reporting that the connection is insecure when you are attempting to complete your order.
 We suggest using a different browser to place the order.